openwallet-foundation/credo-ts/docs/getting-started/5-credentials.md

 # Credentials

-Verifiable credentials (VC) are digital, cryptographically-protected data that you can use to prove you are you!
+Verifiable credentials (VCs) are digital, cryptographically-protected data that you can use to prove you are you!
 With Indy, the data can be used by their holder to generate cryptographic zero-knowledge proofs (ZKPs—we will talk about these shortly) that can be checked by a verifier.

 ![Verifiable credentials model](../images/The_W3C_Verifiable_Credentials_Model.png)

 As per the recent figure, VCs involve 4 main parties:

 - Issuer
 - Holder
 - Verifier